 As you must know by now, I read the healthcare articles.
 One of my favored spots is MedPage Today where I pick up the less technical information on what is going on in healthcare.

 November 22.
 1963 is the day President John Kennedy was assassinated.
-My whereabouts were sitting in a high school study hall along with 100 other boys getting through my first year at Lane Technical H.S., an all boys school.
-November 22nd and the principal, who we called “froggie” because of the twangy noise from the school speakers pre-announcement, came across the school loud speaker announcing John F. Kennedy had been shot about the same time as the thought had passed through my head.
+My whereabouts was sitting in a high school study hall along with 100 other boys getting through my first year at Lane Technical H.S., an all boys school.
+November 22nd and the principal, who we called “froggy” because of the twangy noise from the school speakers pre-announcement, came across the school loud speaker announcing John F. Kennedy had been shot about the same time as the thought had passed through my head.
 Or at least, I remember it this way.
 It is hard to know what one would think at such an announcement or result at such an age.
 I wouldn’t till about 5 years later.